 It depends.
 You may want just a summary of your record.
 You may want your provider to explain some of the information in your record.
+Under the

-Under the HIPAA Privacy Rule, your health care provider can give a summary or explanation of your medical record if you both agree in advance
+HIPAA Privacy Rule, your health care provider can give a summary or explanation of your medical record if you both agree in advance

-- That it is all right for them to give you a summary or explanation, and - To the fee, if any, they want to charge for writing the summary or explanation.
+- That it is all right for them to give you a summary or explanation, and - To the fee, if any, for writing the summary or explanation.

-If your health care provider agrees to give you a summary, they generally must give it to you no later than 30 days after they received your request.
+If your health care provider agrees to provide a summary, they generally must give you the summary no later than 30 days after they receive your request.
 If they are unable to produce the summary in this time, they can get a 30-day extension.
 Sometimes it can take longer.